 Many approaches to object oriented modeling tend not to scale well when the applications grow in size and complexity.
 Context Mapping technique can be used to manage the complexity in large software development projects.
 In this article, author Alberto Brandolini discusses the many sides of bounded contexts and how to use them to build a context map to support key decisions in a software project.

-In this article, Jean-Jacques Dubray questions the belief that code and models are two separate worlds.
-He presents a unified view of Model Driven Engineering, Architecture and Programming models.
-In particular, he introduces a novel approach to specify execution element semantics in DSLs.
+Jean-Jacques presents a unified view of Model Driven Engineering, Architecture and Programming models.
+He introduces a new approach to specify the execution elements semantics of DSLs.
+6

 If you want to build model-driven software you’ll need to devise a methodology based on ideas and experiences from others.
 Johan den Haan shares with us 8 gotchas of Model Driven Engineering.
 15